bradleyzhou/blog-deploy/README.md

 ```

 ## Notes on how it works
+The configs are in `docker-compose.yml`.
+This file also servers as a documentation for the setup.

 ### Socket communication of `uwsgi` and `nginx`
 - In docker image `blogapi`, uWSGI runs with a socket file `/BlogAPISock/app.sock`, file owner is `www-data`.
 - `/BlogAPISock` is mounted as a volume named `blogapi-sock`.